Large deviation results for Critical Multitype Galton-Watson trees: Introduction and Background

-To deal with the problem of exponential tightness in the strong topology encounted in \cite{DMS03} which necessitated the use of strong moment condition, we extend the concept of \emph{consistency} as understood for empirical measures of coloured random graphs, see Doku and M\"{o}rters~\cite{DM10} or Doku~\cite{DA06}, to multitype Galton-Watson trees.
-With this concept, we prove the upper bound, under finite second moment assumption, using the technique of (exponential) \emph{change of measure} and two large deviations results from \cite[Lemma~3.6]{DMS03}~and~\cite[Theorem~2.2]{DMS03}, in the weak topology.
+To deal with the problem of exponential tightness in the strong topology encounted in \cite{DMS03} which necessitated the use of strong moment condition, we define the concept of \emph{consistency} for empirical measures of multitype Galton-Watson trees, see, example Doku-Amponsah and M\"{o}rters~\cite{DM10}.
+With this concept, we prove the upper bound, using similar strategy as in \cite{DMS03} under only finite second moment condition in the weak topology.

-Our proof of the lower bound unlike the upper bound uses the technique of approximating a given Multitype Galton-Watson tree from below by another Multitype Galton-Watson tree which we shall obtain by restricting the offspring distribution to some bounded set $\skrix_k^{*}.$ Taking appropriate limit as $k$ goes to infinity we obtain asymptotic results about the full tree.
+Our proof of the lower bound unlike the proof of their lower bound uses a truncation argument for vertices with too many offspring.
+To be specific, for a given Multitype Galton-Watson tree we obtain another Multitype Galton-Watson tree by restricting the offspring distribution to some bounded set $\skrix_k^{*}.$ Taking appropriate limit as $k$ goes to infinity we obtain the results as a limit.

-Using the contraction principle, see Dembo \cite{DZ98}, we derive from our main results large deviation principle for empirical pair measure of Markov chain indexed by random trees, see Benjamini~ and~Peres\cite{BP94}.
+Using the contraction principle, see Dembo \cite{DZ98}, we derive from our main results large deviation principle for the empirical pair measure of Markov chain indexed by random trees.
 This result is similar to the one in \cite{DMS03}.
 We remark here that the process level large deviation principles for the empirical subtree measure and single-generation empirical measure, see \cite{DMS03}, can be developed from our main results.